| Online Web / Mobile Demos:

 The Toolkit's selection mechanism assures the object selection will work with an object's new dimensions.
 If it moves, rotates, or changes its shape, the selection mechanism will handle these changes transparently.

-features allow the user to navigate through a large
+and zoom features allow the user to navigate through a large

-an icon may use several images to represent different states of an
+For example, an icon may use several images to represent different

-object and have a variable whose value controls which
+states of an object and have a variable whose value controls which

-scale dynamics may also be used with an image object to
+Move and scale dynamics may also be used with an